Vector35/binaryninja-api/docs/guide/index.md

 # User Manual

 Welcome to the Binary Ninja User Manual.
-You'll notice two menus here, on the left are links to subsections that have grown so large they are split out into their own sections.
-On the right is the table of contents for the user manual.
-Major sections on their own page include:
+You'll notice two menus here.
+On the right is the table of contents for this main page of the user manual.
+On the left are links to larger topics that have their own pages, including:

 - [Plugins](plugins.md)
 - [Settings](settings.md)